CrucibleNetworksLtd/Emergence-Plugin-Docs/Unreal/UnrealSDK.md

 * Add the Emergence modules you want to reference to your game's build.cs file
 * Set the C++ standard to 17 or higher

-# Futher reading

-We recommend checking out these two Tutorials to keep going:

-* "How to read / write to smart contracts".
-If your game is utilizing your own web3 assets and smart contracts, then you'll want to check out this tutorial next
-* ["How to get VRMs working with Emergence"](EmergenceVRMSupport/EmergenceVRMSupport).
-Setting up this section will allow your users to load their game ready avatars into your game world!